-Usually, applications are submitted electronically via the company's website, on recruitment platforms, via social networks or (less and less) by post.
-It depends on the position and the sector concerned.
+Usually, applications are submitted electronically via the company's website, on recruitment platforms, via social networks or (less and less frequently) by post.
+This depends on the position and the sector involved.

-When submitting your application, it is important to ensure that it is complete, see details under ‘Application form’.
+When submitting your application, you should make sure that it is complete, see details under "Application form".

-If an employer is interested in your application, you will be invited to attend a job interview.
+If an employer is interested in your application, you will be asked to attend a job interview.